-40 Years Ago: J. Geils Band Singer Peter Wolf Marries Actress Faye Dunaway
+When J. Geils Band Singer Peter Wolf Married Actress Faye Dunaway

 Before Billy Joel and Christie Brinkley, before Eddie Van Halen and Valerie Bertinelli, before Bruce Springsteen and Julianne Phillips, J. Geils Band singer Peter Wolf made worlds collide (and gossip columnists' heads spin) when he married critically acclaimed Hollywood star Faye Dunaway.

-Of course, given the demands of their divergent careers, time for standing side by side came at a premium.
-While Dunaway’s acting career continued to take off, Wolf was in the middle of an exhausting run with the J. Geils Band, who’d release 10 albums in the eight-year span between 1970-’78 while honing their renowned live show with a grueling touring schedule.
-They dated for two years before tying the knot on August 7, 1974, but the wedding happened in a blur.
+Given the demands of their divergent careers, time for standing side by side came at a premium.
+While Dunaway's acting career continued to take off, Wolf was in the middle of an exhausting run with the J. Geils Band, who'd release 10 albums in the eight-year span between 1970-78 while honing their renowned live show with a grueling touring schedule.
+They dated for two years before tying the knot on Aug.
+7, 1974, but the wedding happened in a blur.
 The couple reportedly tied the knot just one day after getting engaged.

 "My life now is such that I could get hung up on a lot of diversions if I wanted to, but I don't," Wolf told Sounds in 1976.
 "The J. Geils Band is the thing I love and wanna do.
 I could spend by time party-hopping with an impressive list of people, but that list of people has nothin' to offer me, and I probably have nothin' to offer them.
 I ain't got the time to waste."

-For awhile, the effort of juggling their professional obligations wasn’t too much of a strain.
-In her autobiography, Dunaway writes of feeling “a sense of the infinite promise of life” during the early days of their marriage, and although the J. Geils Band’s annual album releases seemed stuck in the mid-to-lower reaches of the Top 40, their profile certainly wasn’t hurt by Wolf’s association with Dunaway, who won her first Best Actress Oscar for 1976′s ‘Network.’
+For a while, the effort of juggling their professional obligations wasn't much of a strain.
+In her autobiography, Dunaway writes of feeling "a sense of the infinite promise of life" during the early days of their marriage.
+The J. Geils Band's annual album releases seemed stuck in the mid-to-lower reaches of the Top 40, but their profile certainly wasn't hurt by Wolf's association with Dunaway, who won her first Best Actress Oscar for 1976's Network.

-“There were dark moments … valleys and plateaus,” Wolf admitted in an NME interview published in May of 1979.
-“The band was affected by the personal snooping, the trials and tribulations, motions and commotions.”
+"There were dark moments ... valleys and plateaus," Wolf admitted in a NME interview from 1979.
+"The band was affected by the personal snooping, the trials and tribulations, motions and commotions."

 "We were in a romance, she worked hard and was very dedicated to her work.
 I worked hard and was very dedicated to my work," Wolf recalled when asked about his relationship with Dunaway.
 "We both shared each other’s worlds and we both respected the work.
 And, I might say, we made it a very assertive attempt not to become a celebrity couple.
 We turned down all these Barbara Walters-coming-to-the-house kind of things and yak, yak, yak.
 It was something that we really – I think – wisely avoided."